Paper Giants: The Birth of Cleo

 Paper Giants: The Birth of Cleo is a 2011 Australian two part television miniseries about the beginning of Cleo magazine and its creator, Ita Buttrose.
 The series stars Asher Keddie as Buttrose and Rob Carlton as Kerry Packer.

 A miniseries sequel, titled Paper Giants: Magazine Wars was screened on ABC1 on 2 June, and 9 June 2013.
-It features Rachel Griffiths, Mandy McElhinney, Lucy Holmes and Alexander England, (who played Tony Greig in Howzat) assumes the role of a young James Packer.
+It features Rachel Griffiths, Mandy McElhinney, Lucy Holmes, and Alexander England as a young James Packer.

 Plot

 The series follows Buttrose as she creates the fashion magazine Cleo, as well the fashion and politics of the period.